New Orleans Education

 Whether you’re searching for a science and technology high school, a traditional single-sex Catholic environment, an International Baccalaureate program, a language immersion curriculum, or a world-class performing arts academy, you can find it here.

-The region is also home to twelve schools of higher education.
-From two-year community and technical colleges that train students for careers in regional industries to four-year institutions with varied and robust research and development capabilities, Greater New Orleans has it all.
+The region is also home to 13 higher education institutions.
+From two-year community colleges that train students for careers in regional industries, to four-year universities with robust research and development capabilities – including three HBCUs – Greater New Orleans has it all.

-Though the charter school movement is occurring across Louisiana, it is a signature of post-Katrina reform in New Orleans.
-In Orleans Parish, the entire public-school system is comprised of charter schools, which receive government funding but operate independently from the established state school system.
-Charters grant schools and their directors increased autonomy while empowering families with greater choice on where to send their children (attendance is not determined by geographic districting).
+Though the charter school movement is occurring across Louisiana, it is a signature legacy of post-Katrina reform in New Orleans.
+In Orleans Parish, the entire public school system comprises charter schools, which receive government funding but operate independently from the established state school system.
+Charters grant schools and their directors increased autonomy while empowering families with greater choice on where to send their children (attendance is not determined by geographic districting in Orleans Parish).
 Since the introduction of this system of charter schools, New Orleans has seen rapid improvements in both test scores and graduation rates, as well as increased accountability and local responsibility.

 Private schools are not a luxury reserved for the elite in Greater New Orleans.
 In fact, across the region, 25% of students attend non-public schools, thanks in large part to the region’s history of strong and affordable Catholic education.
 Most private schools in Greater New Orleans offer a robust college-prep environment, with the majority of graduates going on to attend four-year colleges and universities.
 Some private schools base admissions on test results and/or prior academic performance.